dotnet/msbuild/Documentation/installation-scenarios.md

 - Only HTTPS links are allowed in any online property
 - All installers are signed properly
 - All user facing materials point to the getting started page
-- The user needs extra effort to install the "bleeding edge" bits
+- The user needs extra effort to install the "bleeding edge" bits (nightly build)

 # Landing Pages
 [Getting Started Page](https://aka.ms/dotnetcoregs) - for customers